-Why is Switzerland’s coffee stockpile making headlines?
+Why are the Swiss debating stockpiles of coffee?

 Emphatically not!
 The announcement sparked a (tongue-in-cheek) viral reaction in a nation where a cup of strong, black coffee is considered by many as an essential start to the day.

 “Blasphemy,” steamed one Twitter user.
 “Truly, the fall of the West proceeds faster than I’d ever anticipated,” wrote another.
-A third with “robusta” views reckoned it was a “casus belli”, a provocation to war!
+A third with “robusta” views reckoned it was a “casus belli”, a provocation to war.

-But it was probably less the social media storm and more the result of resistance from IG Kaffee, the group representing the Swiss coffee industry, that made officials in the Bern have second thoughts and push its decision – originally planned for November – back to at least January.
+But it was probably less the social media storm and more the result of resistance from IG Kaffee, the group representing the Swiss coffee industry, that made officials in the Bern have second thoughtsexternal link and push its decision – originally planned for November – back to at least January.

 Where do businesses stand in the debate?end of infobox